-How to Make a Tufted Wingback Headboard
+How To Make a Faux-Leather Headboard

 This upcycled storage headboard takes up no more room than two small end tables while still providing the function with two cantilevered shelves.
 It also provides additional room for lamps, books and artwork.
 Not only can it be built in about four hours, but this upcycled storage headboard can also be nearly free with some DIY salvaging skills.